-You can then add multi-JVM testing to project/Build.scala by including the MultiJvm settings and config.
+You can then add multi-JVM testing to build.sbt or project/Build.scala by including the MultiJvm settings and config.
 Please note that MultiJvm test sources are located in src/multi-jvm/..., and not in src/test/....

-Here is an example Build.scala file for sbt 0.12 that uses the MultiJvm plugin:
+Here is an example build.sbt file for sbt 0.13 that uses the MultiJvm plugin: